 -

-Don’t use hot water.
-High heat can deform the dustbin or weaken seals.
+Don’t use hot water—it can warp the bin or damage seals.

 -